 Where to stay in Corvo

 The only hotel there is the Comodoro Guest House, where we stayed and loved it.
 You also have the option of local lodging, the Joe & Vera’s Place.

 Itineraries to the Azores Islands

-Here we leave you our route through the Azores that we did during 2 months and in which we visited the 9 islands.
-We will soon update this guide to include suggested itineraries for 4-5 days, one week and two weeks.
+Here we leave you our route through the Azores we did for 2 months and during which we visited the 9 islands.
+We will soon update this guide to include suggested itineraries for 4-5 days, one week, and two weeks.

 Our 2-month route through the 9 Azorean islands